LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    your solution area (hopefully in your own repository).
 There is test data for class abbreviations Comp170 and Comp150 in the project directory.
    There are also solution files for the summaries.
-Their names end in ``Solution.txt`` to distinguish them from the summary files you should generate in tests.
+Their names end in ``solution.txt`` to distinguish them from the summary files you should generate in tests.

    While your program should certainly work for course abbreviations Comp170 and Comp150, it should also work in general for any data files your refer to in the defined formats.

-   The stub of GradeFiles.cs has a Main function that just prints out the current working directory, to check if you will be in the same directory as the text files.
+   The stub of grade_files.cs has a Main function that just prints out the current working directory, to check if you will be in the same directory as the text files.